storesafe/cordova-sqlite-storage/README.md

 The threading model depends on which version is used:
 - For Android, one background thread per db;
 - for iOS, background processing using a very limited thread pool (only one thread working at a time);
-- for Windows, no background processing (for future consideration).
+- for Windows, no background processing.

 ## Sample with PRAGMA feature